jishan33/fruit_marketplace_app/README.md

 User can add items to their cart and also delete items from their cart.
 User can buy the items from thier cart via stripe.

 ### Add Products to Sell
-Farmers can add products to the products page and they can mange their own products from their dashboard page.
+Farmers can add products to the products page and they can manage their own products from their dashboard page.

-### Requsets
+### Contact Us

-To be continued.
+Contact us form is added on the bottom of the home page.
+People can send their inquiry or message via fromspree to our email acount.

 ### Login